Substance Abuse and Licensing in California

 Call our office today.
 We are California medical license defense attorneys in Irvine and we can put together a sobriety plan that will assist you, whether there has been an Accusation filed or not.

-For more information on how the Law Firm of Pilchman & Kay, P.L.C. can help you, contact (949) 558-0042 to schedule a free, confidential consultation.
+For more information on how the Law Office of Pilchman & Kay, A Professional Law Corporation, can help you, contact (949) 558-0042 to schedule a free, confidential consultation.